Avivbens/c-programming-uni-portfolio/projects/task2/README.md

 ## Description

-This function takes an array length and array of doubles with the same length, and returns a n array that contain the sum from the array beginning to the current index.
+This function takes an array length & array of doubles with the same length, and returns a n array that contain the sum from the array beginning to the current index.

 ## Testing